cronofy/cronofy-node/README.md

 ### createEvent(options[, callback])
 Takes options object and an optional callback, either returning a promise for, or calling the provided callback with an empty object in the success case.
 #### Options Object
- - **calendar_id** - required - the id of the calender that the event will be created one.
+ - **calendar_id** - required - the id of the calendar that the event will be created one.
  - **access_token** - required - The access_token.
  - **event_id** - required - An id for the event you want to create.
  - **summary** - required - The name or title of the event.